batteries-included/batteries-included/static/src/content/doc/how-it-works.md

 best of both worlds: ease of use for users and robust, repeatable infrastructure management under the hood:

-- **Declarative Configuration**: All resources are defined declaratively, specifying the desired end state rather than the steps to get there.
-This approach makes it easier to reason about the system and reduces the risk of configuration drift.
+- **Declarative Configuration**: Defining resources declaratively specifies the desired end state rather than the steps to get there, making system reasoning easier and reducing configuration drift risk.
 - **Version Control**: Resource definitions are stored in the Control Server database with versioning, allowing for rollbacks and audit trails.
 This versioning provides a complete history of changes to the system.